 Fear alerts us; it acts as a protector and preserver of life by noticing danger.
 It answers the question, what must be done or what action needs to be taken for preservation.
 Terror and panic can act as anesthetics against excessive pain or trauma; for example, in such instances we may dissociate from the experience in order to survive.
 Anxiety can alert us to the presence of underlying fear, although If not allowed to resolve it recycles in ways that impair our balance.

 Sympathy promotes understanding, acceptance, caring and nurturing and alleviation of suffering.
 In guilt, sympathy moves us towards reparation.
 Sympathy also plays a vital role in forgiveness, the ability to show mercy through strength in not hurting others or continuing to hurt ourselves.

 Other experiences such as love, depression, suicidal urges, confusion and indecision and shame can be seen as derivatives of these five main emotions.
 Depression is a constellation of feelings signaling a need for wholeness or integration.
 Confusion and indecision often mask states of anger and/or fear.
 Suicidal urges alert us to the need that something in us needs to die or end so that something new can emerge.

 Learning the role our emotions play in our health, in our growth, and in the healing of unresolved emotional events, can enhance our ability to protect ourselves in healthy ways, and to be open and confident.
-Our emotional intelligence can be developed by enhancing our self-knowledge, and by making use of services such as psychotherapy, counseling or couples counseling.
+Our emotional intelligence can be developed by enhancing our self-knowledge, and by making use of services such as psychotherapy, couples counseling, or individual counseling Bethesda.